outfitlabs/partner-api-docs/README.md

 Not yet - Release 1 only returns the deeplink URL.

-**Coming in Release 2** (quick follow): We'll add a `properties` array to search results with hotel data (names, prices, ratings, images) so you can build your own UI if you want.
+**Coming in Future roadmap**: We'll add a `properties` array to search results with hotel data (names, prices, ratings, images) so you can build your own UI if you want.

 For now, the deeplink gives agents a great experience with personalized results.